Factorized Fusion Shrinkage for Dynamic Relational Data: Data Analysis

-\paragraph{Formal alliances data set:} Our methodology is applied to the formal alliances data set (\cite{gibler2008international}, v4.1), which is a dynamic network data set recording all formal alliances (e.g., mutual defense pacts, non-aggression treaties, and ententes) among different nations between 1816 and 2012.
+Our methodology is applied to the formal alliances data set (\cite{gibler2008international}, v4.1), which is a dynamic network data set recording all formal alliances (e.g., mutual defense pacts, non-aggression treaties, and ententes) among different nations between 1816 and 2012.
 An undirected edge between the two nations indicates that they formed a formal alliance in that year.
 We use a dynamic latent space model~\eqref{eq:model_lsm} under our methodology to analyze the data set.
 Studying the global military alliance networks can provide insight into the evolution of geopolitics and international relations across nations over the past two centuries.
 Visualizing the dynamic networks without a proper statistical model is challenging due to a large number of subjects ($n=180$ nations) and time points ($T=197$ years).
 For example, \cite{park2020detecting} analyzed the data set with only selected years and subjects, both less than $10$.
 Our analysis aims to identify the significant historical events and countries that impacted the global alliance structure and provide a visual summary of these changes over time.
 While many territories changed during the period, we kept all the nations from the beginning to the end as long as they had at least one alliance at any given time.
 Therefore, the data set contains all subjects and all time points.
 Similar to the simulation subsection, we fix the fractional power $\alpha=0.95$ and hyperparameters $a_{\sigma_0}=b_{\sigma_0}=1/2$.
 We also choose $d=2$ for visualization purposes.
 Stopping criteria are taken as a difference between two consecutive training AUCs of not more than $0.01$.
 The estimate of the latent vectors is performed via variational means with Procrustes rotation~\eqref{eq:sequential_Procrustes_rotation}.
-The figures and analyses are provided in the supplementary Section~\ref{sec:formal_alliance}. \paragraph{US domestic airline network during the COVID-19 pandemic:} We apply our proposed tensor models to analyze US domestic air transportation data from January 2018 to December 2021, obtained from the US Bureau of Transportation Statistics \citep{bureau2022air}.
-The data is transformed into dynamic tensor-value observations, where the observed value for a carrier between two cities in a given month is represented as a binary value (0/1) indicating whether the carrier operated flights between the two cities during that month.
-Due to computational constraints, we limit the analysis to the 12 largest carriers and 100 cities with the highest number of flights, resulting in a time series tensor of size $100 \times 100 \times 12$ observed at $48$ time points with three modes: origin cities, destination cities, and carriers.
-One interesting aspect of this dynamic tensor data is its potential to track carriers' reactions to the Covid-19 outbreak.
-Using the dynamic tensor-type low-rank model, our methodology can be applied to this task.
-We employ the FFS method with $d=2$ and a fixed fractional power of $\alpha=0.95$, along with hyperparameters $a_{\sigma_0}=b_{\sigma_0}=1/2$ similar to the simulation settings.
-We adopt a Gaussian likelihood with an $\mbox{IG}(1/2,1/2)$ prior on the variance instead of the Bernoulli one with logistics links, as the latter leads to unidentifiable estimations from the logistic links during the shut-down period when many nodes are isolated.